 During his tenure at Salisbury Beach, Gary’s life took a major unexpected turn back into entertainment.
 One night, a Salisbury Beach merchant hired a local mobile deejay to host a “record hop” type show in the center of the beach amusement area to attract people.
 It was fairly successful.
 Gary’s landlord Roger Shaheen noticed this and knowing Gary’s radio background asked if he could do this every now and then.
 Gary said sure, he had some old equipment that he had used to do “hops” in the 70’s, so he gave it a try – thus was born The Saturday Night Sock Hop on Salisbury Beach.

-This year The Saturday Night Sockhop returned to WCAP and the Greater Lowell area as a fill in to replace the lack of Lowell Spinners games and due to the demand of his listeners, will be staying on beyond its planned summer slot.
-The local version of The Saturday Night Sockhop can be heard on Saturday Nights from 7-9pm on AM 980 WCAP and can also be streamed live from the main page of this site or from http://www.980wcap.com/ and on many streaming mobile apps (in case you are out of the area).
+Most recently, The Saturday Night Sockhop had returned to WCAP and the Greater Lowell area as a fill in to replace the lack of Lowell Spinners games and due to the demand of his listeners, stayed on beyond its planned summer slot.
+The local version of The Saturday Night Sockhop can be heard on Saturday Nights from 7-9pm on AM 980 WCAP and can also be streamed live from the main page of this site or from https://980wcap.com/ and on many streaming mobile apps (in case you are out of the area).

 Gary is also an active ham radio operator – W1GFF.
 Gary has also taken up Oil Painting.
 You can see a gallery of his work here: https://garyfrascarelli.com